rstropek/htl-leo-csharp-4/exercises/0010-cs-fundamentals/readme.md

 **Note**: Don't try to cover every aspect of your topic.
 If it is too broad for a shot video, pick one or two interesting aspects and focus on that.
 Demonstrate courage to leave a gap instead of packing too much content into your video.

+## Picking a Topic

+Put your name right next to the topic you want to cover in your video.
+You do not know how because you are not familiar with GitHub yet?
+[Watch a video I created for you describing the process of contributing changes to my GitHub repository](https://youtu.be/mBprBD16P3g).

 ## Level 1

 | Topic                                                       | Student |